Walter Gendall: Career

 In September 1677, a court in Boston found Gendall guilty of treason for his relationship with the Native Americans.
 In the ensuing three days, Gendall escaped and returned, it is believed, to Scarborough.
 A bond was paid by Gendall's friend Nathaniel Fryer as part of an agreement with the court, and the incident came to a conclusion.

 Peace was reached with the Indians on August 12, 1678, when three English commissioners met chief Squanto and two other sagamores to sign a treaty.

 On July 12, 1681, Gendall founded Casco Mill at the eastern side of the First Falls in Yarmouth, on land formerly occupied by Henry Sayward's mill.
 Gendall's dwelling was beside the mill.
 He built a boarding home "of rude construction" for his mill workers on the opposite shore.
 Three years later, he claimed all of the 2000 acres owned by fellow Englishman, early settler George Felt.
 He had purchased 100 acres from Felt a few years prior.

 Gendall was selected to a committee in charge of laying out the town of North Yarmouth, which was incorporated on September 22, 1680.
 Also on the committee were Bartholomew Gedney, Joshua Scotton and Silvanus Davis.
 The town was designed on a location then known as Maine's Point.
 The committee was superseded by the appointment of Gendall and three others as trustees of the town.

 Personal life

 It is believed Gendall was married to Joane Guy, with whom he had a family.
 He had lived with them during his time as a military officer in Scarborough (from around 1661) and Falmouth, Massachusetts (now Portland, Maine).
 His father-in-law was John Guy, a fisherman in Falmouth.

 His farm incorporated Duck Cove, at the western end of Broad Cove, beyond Town Landing Road in today's Cumberland Foreside.
+The dry-stone boundary wall is still intact.
 This land is now partly traversed by a connecting trail system as part of an easement arranged by Chebeague & Cumberland Land Trust with local property owners.

 In 1687, Gendall was granted land on Clapboard Island, off of today's Falmouth Foreside.